shruti-create/CAN_Bus_GUI/README.md

 # CAN Bus GUI

 Complete GUI for the CAN Bus Project.
+You can run the frontend with this command: "npm start".

 Followed this presentation for design: [Presentation link](https://docs.google.com/presentation/d/17ygRXtBKnn2aTyCnaIcUy-i96TaNG3Dn/edit?usp=sharing&ouid=117694041317561918445&rtpof=true&sd=true)